smarinovic/smarinovic.github.io/_posts/2020-05-17-SLAE-exam-assessment-01.md

 ... page still under construction ...

-# Assignment 01 #
+## Assignment 01 ##

 * Create a Shell_Bind_TCP shellcode
   - Binds to a port
   - Execs Shell on incoming connection
 * Port number should be easily configurable

-# Syscalls #
+## Prototype ##

-To get idea how bind shell works and which syscalls are used, we can create bind shell code in C. After a bit of research, the simplest bind shell is following:
+To get idea how bind shell works and which syscalls are used, we can create bind shell code in C.
+After a bit of research, the simplest bind shell is following:
 ```
 #define _GNU_SOURCE # added to avoid gcc's implicit declaration of function warning
 #include <unistd.h>